ZedZeroth/CRAGenerator/README.md

 ## 0. Intro

 For this project I hope to implement Domain Driven Design architecture and SOLID principles.
 The scripts generate risk assessments for each customer based on their identity and trade data.
 Data is currently stored in CSV files but will eventually be migrated onto a database.

+All the system currently does is run tests that instantiate Customers from the CSV rows and then injects each Customer's historic trades into their $trades property.

 ## 1. Domains

-There are currently two domains: Customers and Trades.
-Two more domains will be added: Payments and Assessments.

 #### 1.1.
 Customers